google/netbsd-gce/README.md

 to install a 64-bit version of NetBSD-current.

-**NOTE:** NetBSD-8 is the oldest supported NetBSD release.
-NetBSD-9 or NetBSD-current are recommended.

 ## How to use the created image (i.e. how to get started on GCE)

 The how-to below describes how to do the required operations in a web browser.